Data Centers and Coldwater Fisheries

 3. Groundwater Depletion: Trout streams in Minnesota often depend on groundwater-fed systems to stay cool and stable throughout the year.
 Large-scale water withdrawals by data centers may lower water tables, threatening these natural inputs.

-4. Energy Demand and Climate Impact: Data centers are energy-intensive, and if their power comes from fossil fuels, they contribute to greenhouse gas emissions.
+4. Energy Demand and Climate Impact: Data centers are energy intensive.
+If their power comes from fossil fuels, they contribute to greenhouse gas emissions.
 Climate change can further stress coldwater habitats by warming air and water temperatures and altering precipitation patterns.

 5. Siting Concerns: Poorly sited data centers may encroach on critical watersheds or protected areas.
 MNTU would be concerned about developments near sensitive trout streams or aquifer recharge zones.